logo

 Regrassing

-Approximately 10% of the farm is being regrassed each year to improve pasture species.
+Approximately 10% of the farm is usually regrassed each year to improve pasture species.
 This is done as grass to grass in the spring using a pasture seed mix of dairy diploid ryegrass and white clover direct drilled.
 The area to be regrassed is not set in stone and is dependent on the farms pasture cover in the spring.
-If pasture cover is too low at cultivation time then less area will be taken out of the rotation.
+If pasture cover is too low at cultivation time, then less area will be taken out of the rotation.

 Irrigation

 77% of the farm is irrigated via centre pivots.
 The balance of the farm area is split equally between K line irrigation and sprinklers.
 It takes about 2.5 hours per day shifting the k-lines and sprinklers.
-Policy is for all staff to be competent in shifting the irrigation so the work doesn’t always fall to one staff member.
+Policy is for all staff to be competent in shifting the irrigation, so the work doesn’t always fall to one staff member.

 Winter grazing

-90% of the herd is grazed off for 54 days, with the first cows leaving the farm form Mid-may and the final mob gone by June 1st.
-The cows return in batches starting 2 weeks prior to due calving dates.The 10% of the herd remaining on the milking platform over winter are those that need extra attention.
+90% of the herd is grazed off for 54 days, with the first cows leaving the farm from mid-May and the final mob gone by June 1st.
+The cows return in batches starting 2 weeks prior to due calving dates.
+The 10% of the herd remaining on the milking platform over winter are those that need extra attention.
 They are ad lib fed through to calving.

 Young stock